 Low and Slow

 Since this cut of meat is so fatty, most of the flavor comes from that wonderful fat.
 The goal is to cook it at a low temperature (around 250 degrees F) and for a long period of time until the internal temperature of the meat reaches 195 to 205 degrees F. Bringing it to this temperature will break down the connective tissues and render off more fat.
 This will result in super tender and moist strands of pulled pork.

-The cook time for a 4 pound pork shoulder smoking at 250 degrees is around 90 minutes per pound, but it is important to frequently monitor the internal temperature.
+The cook time for a 4-pound pork shoulder smoking at 250 degrees is around 90 minutes per pound, but it is important to frequently monitor the internal temperature.
 There will be a stall where the temperature seems stuck at some point.
-Don’t worry though, with a little patients the temperature will rise quickly once the stall is over.
+Don't worry though, the temperature will rise quickly once the stall is over.

 Contains affiliate links.
 I might earn a small commission that helps support this site if you click and make a purchase, at no extra cost to you.

-I have two smokers.
+The smoker: I have two smokers.
 One is an electric smoker and the other is the Big Green Egg.
-Both are great, but I can’t recommend the Big Green Egg enough.
-It maintains a constant temperature all day without having to add more fuel, which is phenomenal.
+Both are great, but I can't recommend the Big Green Egg enough.
+It maintains a constant temperature all day without having to add more fuel, which is a phenomenal benefit.
 The electric smoker also works great, but I find the quality of the smoke to not be quite as good.

 - 4 to 5 lb Boneless Pork Shoulder or Boston Butt , trimmed

 - 1 tablespoon Cumin

 - ½ tablespoon Celery Seeds